Glitch3dPenguin/KLabsDevWebsite-deprecated/_posts/2022-06-03-PersonalCDI.md

 **4)** You should now be able to see your test image you uploaded by visiting https://cdn.yourdomain.com/file/yourbucketname/test.jpg

 ## Conclusion
-There are many ways to go about building out your own CDN.
+There are many ways to go about building out your CDN.
 Different options all have their advantages and disadvantages.
-The goal for this project was to create the cheapest personal CDN as possible.
-If anything is not working or you need help feel free to hit me up on Disocrd Glitch3dPenguin#8857 or on Twitter @Glitch3dPenguin.
+The goal of this project was to create the cheapest personal CDN possible.
+If anything is not working or you need help feel free to hit me up on Discord Glitch3dPenguin#8857 or Twitter @Glitch3dPenguin.

 Thanks for reading!

+Written By: Max Kulik